Back to Rare Guns here.

-Originally developed in 1982 to serve as an American competitor to the H&K MP5, the Colt 9mm SMG never achieved that kind of success, mostly due to the fact that it still had surprisingly strong recoil in full-auto despite the 9mm chambering, and it was difficult to control.
+Originally developed in 1982 to serve as an American competitor to the H&K MP5, the Colt 9mm SMG never achieved that kind of success, mostly due to the fact that it had surprisingly strong recoil in full-auto despite the 9mm chambering, due to its conversion to a straight-blowback mechanism (which required the addition of a heavy metal insert in the bolt and a heavier buffer as a delaying mechanism, meaning more mass being thrown back at the shooter when firing), making it difficult to control.
 The weapon does have a specific name to it: the Model 635 is the base model, the Model 639 has a three-round burst mode instead of full-auto, and the Model 633 has a shorter 7 inch barrel and a redesigned front sight.
 In spite of this, its generic name continues to be its most famous name.
 Today, it is a very niche weapon while the MP5 continues to be one of the most popular submachine guns in the world.
 Only a small number of American governmental organizations adopted it (most notably the U.S. Marine Corps which was still using it as of the late 2000s, the Federal Bureau of Prisons, and the U.S. Marshals Service), and it is also in limited service with SWAT Teams in Bangladesh & India and special forces units in Argentina, Israel, and Malaysia.

 Films — Live-Action